 Prior to joining Sutherland, Cheryl was an associate in the structured finance group of an international law firm in New York.
 She also worked in government relations at a Washington, D.C. firm and served as an attorney intern for the Judiciary Committee office of Sen. Chuck Schumer.
 While completing her LL.M. degree at the Georgetown University Law Center, Cheryl was as an attorney intern at the U.S. Securities and Exchange Commission (SEC) and at the Investment Adviser Association.
 Cheryl is active in pro bono work, having volunteered at the Brennan Center for Justice in New York, and currently serving as Sutherland’s liaison to the DC Bar Pro Bono Program and the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.

 Treasurer, Women's Bar Association of the District of Columbia

-Board Member, Anti-Defamation League Young Professionals Division
+Board Chair, Anti-Defamation League Young Professionals Division

 Associate Trustee, Washington Lawyers' Committee for Civil Rights and Urban Affairs